DieracDelta/DieracDelta.github.io/posts/2023-07-06-async-traitorous.md

 author:
   name: "Justin Restivo"
 date: 2023-07-06
-title: "Async Trait-orous and the Case for BoxSyncFuture"
+title: "The Async Trait-or and the Case for BoxSyncFuture"
 ---

 # A Tale of Poor Ergonomics